wjhhking/jinspire.dev/_posts/2025-04-28-vibe-coding.md

 > Copy-paste error messages — sometimes pages of them — into an LLM without any extra framing or instructions.

 Extending that idea:
-For many tasks, providing a small context window and a simple instruction is enough.
+For many tasks, copy-paste a large context but a simple instruction is enough.
 That's usually my first strategy now — *"give less, get more."*

 However, when AI behavior starts diverging from your intent (especially in coding or multi-step tasks), you must become hyper-precise.

 At that point, **only exact words** — exact descriptions — will reliably get what you want.

 Interestingly, I've noticed that word comprehension across different models is starting to converge.

 ## Do you need to understand the generated code?